Developer-first economics

 Yes.

-For any users you acquired, you keep 90% of revenue when purchases happen in your own games, and you receive 20% revenue share when purchases happen in other studios' games from users you originally acquired (via paid UA or viral acquisition).
+For any users you acquired, you keep 90% of net revenue when purchases happen in your own apps, and you receive 20% net revenue share when purchases happen in other apps from users you originally acquired (via paid UA or viral acquisition).

 User acquisition includes: